marrufovic/Solitaire/README.md

 | rule     | Rule/Boolean Expression   |    -    |
 | action   | Action                    |    -    |

 If rule is omitted, the action can always be performed.
+In rule-action pairs the rule can also be the string 'else'

 ##### Rule